Eben60/PackageMaker.jl/README.md

 ### Compatibility limitations

 Currently may be [broken](https://github.com/Eben60/PackageMaker.jl/issues/1) if run from Julia in terminal on Ubuntu.
-Worked however on same machine from Julia in VSCode.
+**Worked however on same machine from Julia in VSCode.**

-Was also broken on Win10 on Julia v1.10 both from terminal and VSCode, but worked fine under Julia v1.11.
+Was also broken on Win10 on Julia v1.10 both from terminal and VSCode, but **worked fine under Julia v1.11**.

 No issues on Mac 🙂.